breedx-splk/iguanodon/README.md

 $ git submodule init
 $ cd spring-petclinic-reset
 $ ./mvnw install
+$ brew install k6
 ```

+TBD: You should also stand up a locally runnig collector

 You can verify then that the app works by running:

 `java -jar target/spring-petclinic-rest-2.2.5.jar`

+and then pointing a browser at http://localhost:9966/petclinic/swagger-ui.html.